Kibet-Dennis/clothing-line-/README.md

 ## 📦 Contributing

 We welcome contributions!
 Feel free to open issues or submit pull requests to improve the site.
+For collaboration or suggestions, contact **gurucreationsltd@gmail.com**.

 ---

 ## 📞 Contact

-For support or inquiries, use the contact form on the site or reach out via WhatsApp.
+For support or inquiries, use the contact form on the site or email us at **gurucreationsltd@gmail.com**.

+---